Lara's Equiprobable Dice I

 Problem

-Lara’s sick of playing Monopoly.
-It’s not so much the game itself but the dice that annoy her.
-"Why is 12 (double 6s)so hard to get?
-It’d be so much easier if all totals came up the same number of times."
+Lara is annoyed by the dice in the game of Monopoly.
+"Why is 12 (double 6s) hard to get?
+It’d be much easier if all totals came up the same number of times."

-Can you design two dice so that first of all only the totals 6 and 12 come up?
+Can you design two dice so that only the totals 6 and 12 come up?
 If so, what is the probability of getting a 6 and a 12 with your dice?

 What is the probability of getting a six when you roll a dice once?
 What about getting a 2?